francolutzen/Lighting-Control-Lab/Experiments/README.md

 The goal is not to create perfect shows, but to understand how different lighting decisions affect the final visual result.

+## Current Development Environment

+At the current stage of Lightning-Control-Lab, most experiments are designed, programmed and tested using a DMX192 hardware controller.

+This approach allows practical exploration of scenes, banks, chases, timing variations and manual live operation using the equipment currently available.

+Many of the experiments documented in this section are intentionally designed to be platform-independent.
+While their initial implementation may be created using a DMX192 controller, the underlying concepts, behavioral states and design principles are intended to remain applicable across different lighting control systems.

+As the laboratory evolves, these experiments will progressively be recreated, expanded and refined using software-based control environments such as QLC+, MIDI controllers and more advanced programming workflows.

+At present, demonstrations of software-controlled implementations cannot yet be documented because a USB-DMX interface is not available in the current setup.

+For this reason, some experiments may initially contain documentation, diagrams, state systems, programming concepts and hardware-controller demonstrations before equivalent QLC+ implementations are developed and tested.

+This repository documents both the learning process and the gradual evolution of the lighting system itself.

 ## Examples of Experiments

 Examples may include: